3dcitydb/3dcitydb-docs/source/impexp/plugins/ade-manager.rst

 The ADE Manager is a plugin for the 3D City Database Importer/Exporter and allows to dynamically extend a 3D City Database (3DCityDB) instance to facilitate the storage and management of CityGML Application Domain Extensions (ADE).
-It is implemented based on the Open Source Attributed Graph Grammar (AGG) [AGG2019]_ transformation engine for realizing the automatic transformation from an XML application schema (XSD) to a compact relational database schema (including tables, indexes, and constraints etc.) for a given CityGML ADE.
+It is implemented based on the Open Source `Attributed Graph Grammar (AGG) <http://www.user.tu-berlin.de/o.runge/agg>`_ transformation engine for realizing the automatic transformation from an XML application schema (XSD) to a compact relational database schema (including tables, indexes, and constraints etc.) for a given CityGML ADE.
 In addition, an XML-based